sujonraihan/ibcs/Backup/module1-commcell-configuration.md

 ## Conclusion

-এই মডিউলে CommCell configuration এবং management এর সমস্ত গুরুত্বপূর্ণ aspects আলোচনা করা হয়েছে। শিক্ষার্থীদের এই knowledge ব্যবহার করে তারা নিজেরাই CommCell environment setup এবং manage করতে পারবে।
+This module has covered all important aspects of CommCell configuration and management.
+Students can use this knowledge to set up and manage CommCell environments themselves.

 **Key Takeaways:**
 - CommCell architecture understanding
-- Library এবং media management
+- Library and media management
 - Data path optimization
-- Policy creation এবং management
+- Policy creation and management
 - Best practices implementation

 **Next Steps:**
-Module 2 এ Simpana Software installation এবং configuration সম্পর্কে বিস্তারিত আলোচনা করা হবে।
+Module 2 will cover detailed discussion on Simpana Software installation and configuration.